Social inclusion for playgrounds

 The title of the article is, Designing inclusive playgrounds in Switzerland: why is it so complex?
 Although the research is specific to Switzerland, the findings would apply in many settings.
 The researchers conclude that a universal design approach, which considers social inclusion, is the way forward.

+When building inclusive playgrounds, the focus is often limited to the physical environment.
 Yet, studies investigating children’s play in inclusive playgrounds have shown that other aspects of inclusion, such as social inclusion, are equally as important as the physical environment.
 Nevertheless, there is a lack of knowledge about how inclusion is considered in the design of inclusive playgrounds.

 Results revealed no uniform understanding of inclusive playgrounds.
-Barriers to inclusive playground provision included negative attitudes, lack of knowledge about
+Barriers included negative attitudes, lack of knowledge about inclusion and the absence of policies for inclusion.

-To enhance inclusion for children with disabilities on inclusive playgrounds, design approaches that consider social inclusion, like Universal Design, are proposed.
+To enhance inclusion for children with disabilities on inclusive playgrounds, design approaches that consider social inclusion, like universal design, are proposed.